 These messages are critical because they reassure your customer and help build trust in your brand.
 Have you ever ordered from an online store and not received an order confirmation?

 What you can do here to create an omnichannel customer journey is to offer your customer the choice of how they’re notified about their order status and shipping.
 Some might prefer email, others might prefer SMS, push notifications, etc. Regardless, giving your customer the choice of how they communicate with your brand improve the relationship you have with your customer.

 For best practices, always include a link back to their account on your store so they can see more details about their order status.

 If they choose a more immediate messaging channel, follow up with an email that details exactly what they ordered, how much they paid for it, and their order status.

-And with repeat customers likely making up 40% of your revenue or more, it’s worth it to put in the effort here.
+And with repeat customers on average spending 67% more than new customers, it’s worth it to put in the effort here.

 Here are a few different opportunities you have: